daniel-munro/ratgtex-server-data/README.md

 Then, do these additional steps:

-1. Copy genotype files ({tissues}.vcf.gz and {tissues}.vcf.gz.tbi) for each study dataset from the input into `{outdir}/geno/`.
+1. Copy genotype files (`{tissues}.vcf.gz` and `{tissues}.vcf.gz.tbi`) for each study dataset from the input into `{outdir}/geno/`.
 2. Run `check.py` to check if all necessary files have been created/copied.
-3. Copy `ref/rats.html` and `ref/samples.html` into `/about/samples/index.html` in the site directory.
+3. Copy the contents of `ref/rats.html` and `ref/samples.html` into `/about/samples/index.html` in the site directory, replacing the old tables.
 4. `{outdir}/studies/{tissues}/` contain data directly used in the original publications, which may or may not differ from the data from the unified RatGTEx pipeline.
 These aren't used in the portal except to be available for download.
-Copy any files to this location and link to them on the original study data section on the downloads page.
+Copy any files to this location and add links to them on the original study data section of the downloads page.